harness/developer-hub/docs/platform/secrets/shared/reference-via-json.md

 :::important notes

-You cannot use a JSON XPath in expressions that reference pre-existing secrets in Vault using a fully-qualified path.
-For example, `<+secrets.getValue("account.hashicorpvault://myVault/harness/testpath/example")>`.
+You cannot use a JSON XPath for nested keys in expressions.
+For example, `<+secrets.getValue("account.YOUR_SECRET_MANAGER://myVault/harness/testpath/example")>`.

 Harness provides limited support for keys that include dots.
 Keys with dots only work when the key is present at first level in the JSON.
 For example: